-Non-prescription medication will be given only with the written consent of the parent and child's healthcare provider.
-The Center will accept a signed statement from the healthcare provider listing the child's name, the name of the medication, the dosage and the criteria for its administration, the number of times per day and the number of days the medication is to be administered, and by what route.
+Non-prescription medication will be given only with the written consent of the parents/guardian and the child's healthcare provider.
+The Center will accept a signed statement from the healthcare provider listing the child's name, the name of the medication, the dosage and the criteria for its administration, the number of times per day, and the number of days the medication is to be administered, and by what route.
 The statement will be valid for one year from the date it was signed.

-The parent must fill out the Authorization For Medication Form, which allows the Center to administer the non-prescription medication in accordance with the written order of the healthcare provider.
+The parent/guardian must fill out the Authorization For Medication Form, which allows the Center to administer the non-prescription medication in accordance with the written order of the healthcare provider.
 The statement will be valid for one year from the date it was signed.

-The Center will make every attempt to contact the parent prior to the child receiving the non-prescription medication unless the child needs medication urgently or when contacting the parent will delay appropriate care unreasonably.
+The Center will make every attempt to contact the parent/guardian before the child receives the non-prescription medication unless the child needs medication urgently or when contacting the parents/guardian will unreasonably delay appropriate care.